InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 }
 ```

-**Example**: You can run a Bloomberg command when a chart in Finsemble displays an equity.
+**Example 2**: You can run a Bloomberg command when a chart in Finsemble displays an equity.
 When the ticker changes, the integration can send the updated ticker and a `DES` command to a panel of the Bloomberg Terminal.

 ```C#
 private static void BBG_RunDESAndUpdateContext(FinsembleEventArgs data)